railroads can be one of the most enjoyable and engaging hobbies. You can keep at

 project out of it.
 Your kids (if you have any) can help you look for various

-supplies, painting model railroad buildings and even searching for items out in
+supplies, painting railroad buildings and even searching for items out in the

-the yard for scenery.
-You can get your friends/family to suggest ideas or do
+yard for scenery.
+You can get your friends/family to suggest ideas or do some

-some research for you, make some prints or even send you some objects from
+research for you, make some prints or even send you some objects from abroad.

-own model scenery can be an interesting if not a somewhat strenuous task.
+own scenery can be an interesting if not a somewhat strenuous task.
 It can

 become hard at times, mixing just the right paints or using the perfect products